Monday, 20 February 2023

 A Tatra T87 used as the staff car by General Bangerskis of the Latvian SS.
 Photographed on the Russian front late in the war.

-A Tatra T87 staff car with holzgas tanks on its roof among a collection of troops.
+A Tatra T87 staff car (far right) with holzgas (wood-gas) tanks on its roof among a collection of troops.

 Another Tatra T87 with holzgas tanks commandeered by Czech authorities during the surrender of German troops.